COcoder555/Portfolio-Web-Page/Readme.md

     * The title's font-family to "Impact."
     * The content string font-family to "monospace."
     * The background color to a darker purple.
-    * The boder-style to grouve.
+    * The boder-style to "groove."

 ### The Construction of the "Work" section